kyma-project/kyma/docs/helm-broker/03-06-addons-validation.md

 Checker is a tool that validates addons in the [`addons`](https://github.com/kyma-project/bundles) repository on every pull request.
 It checks whether all [required](#details-create-addons) fields are set in your addons.

-The Checker also triggers the [helm lint](https://helm.sh/docs/helm/#helm-lint) command using helm CLI in 2.8.2 version, which checks your addons' charts.
+The Checker also triggers the [`helm lint`](https://helm.sh/docs/helm/#helm-lint) command using Helm CLI 2.8.2, which checks your addons' charts.
 Run the Checker locally to test if your addons are valid:
 ```
 go run components/helm-broker/cmd/checker/main.go {PATH_TO_YOUR_ADDONS}